witnet/witnet-rust/docs/architecture/managers/epoch-manager.md

 In case of skipped epochs, the notifications are lost.

-### Outgoing messages: Epoch Manager -> Others
+### Outgoing messages: EpochManager -> Others

-These are the messages sent by the epoch manager:
+These are the messages sent by the EpochManager:

 | Message                | Destination     | Input type | Output type                 | Description                                             |
 |------------------------|-----------------|------------|-----------------------------|---------------------------------------------------------|